Buzzloopster/Voron-Trident-5-axis/README.md

 The Part List is now complete!

-I am working on full manual, please be patient work in a progress.
+I am working on full a manual, please be patient work in a progress.

 I still need to upload the, wiring diagram and calibration instructions.